AZN-Intelligence/ShopLyft/frontend/README.md

 ---

-_This frontend provides a modern, accessible, and performant user interface for the ShopLyft grocery optimization platform._
+_This frontend provides a modern, accessible, and performant user interface for the ShopLyft grocery optimisation platform._